-HIST 1270 - Indians of the Wind River.
-3 credits (T/H)
+HIST 1270 - Indians of the Wind River (3 credits)

 This course is a survey of the history of the Wind River Indian Reservation, home to the Eastern Shoshone and Northern Arapaho Tribal Nations.
 In addition to the historic development of the Wind River Reservation, this course will provide overviews of the traditional (pre-contact) cultures of both tribal groups and follow the significant historical and contemporary events that have led to the cultural changes here in the 21st century.
-A focus of this course will be toward a clearer understanding of the historical evolution of the relationships between the Eastern Shoshone, the Northern Arapaho, and the Euro-American cultures and how these diverse cultures have managed their social, political, and economic interactions over time.
+A focus of this course will be towards a clearer understanding of the historical evolution of the relationships between the Eastern Shoshone, the Northern Arapaho, and the Euro-American cultures and how these diverse cultures have managed their social, political, and economic interactions over time.
 (3 lect.)

-HIST 1290 - History of the U.S. West.
-3 credits (E)
+HIST 1290 - History of the U.S West (3 credits)